Robert Goble

 At this period of the early instrument revival, harpsichord builders were interested in updating the instrument, not only adding more features such as a low 16' set of strings and pedals to change the registers.
 They were also keen to find new materials to build with, such as metal and plastic, and new methods of manufacture like those used in piano construction, so the instrument could be made to stand up to the demands of concert touring with a robustness not found in historical instruments.
 Goble produced his first concert model in 1952, which was a success.
 Further improvements were made and his harpsichords were played by noted musicians, such as Millicent Silver; they were exported to Australia, the Netherlands and the United States.
 The workforce remained small; seven at its highest.
 In the 25 years the workshop sent off about 700 keyboard instruments.

 In about 1970, the historically informed performance movement caught up with him.
 Authenticity of sound was demanded, and this meant abandoning the search for improvement of previous decades and returning to the baroque models.
 But this was to be his son's task.
-The continuity of the firm was assured by the addition of his grandsons.
+The continuity of the firm was assured by his son Andrea and the addition of his grandson Anthony Goble.

 The harpsichord played by American singer-songwriter Tori Amos on her 1996 album Boys For Pele and the subsequent Dew Drop Inn Tour was made by Robert Goble & Son.
 The model she used is the Christian Zell double manual, Hamburg 1728.